LP-based Approximation for Personalized Reserve Prices: Integrality Gap

 For this instance, consider the fractional solution that assigns $s_{a, p} = 1/2$ for any auction $a$ of type two and profiles $ (\bu_1, \bu_0, \delta, 0)$ and $(\bu_2, \bu_0, \delta, 0)$. {For the rest of the valid profiles of auction $\a$, we set $s_{a, p} $ to zero.} Note that $\bu_1$ and $\bu_2$ are the buyers with nonzero bids in auction $\a$ and $\bu_0$ is a dummy buyer.
 Moreover, for any auction $\a$ of type one, in which buyer $\bu$ has a nonzero bid, we have $s_{a, p}= 1/2$ for profile $p=(\bu, \bu_0, {\lambda n}, 0)$. {For the rest of the valid profiles of this auction, we set $s_{a, p} $ to zero. } In this solution for any buyer $\bu$, we have $q_{\bu, \delta} = 1/2$ and $q_{\bu, \lambda n} = 1/2$.
 One can simply verify that this solution satisfies all the constraints of the LP and as a result, it is a valid fractional solution.
 The optimal value of the LP is therefore bounded by:

 {

 where the first term corresponds to the revenue from auctions of type one and the second term corresponds to the revenue of auctions of type two.
 To bound $\esp^{\star}$, we note that in the optimal solution of Problem (\ref{eq:opt}), the reserve of each buyer is either $\delta$ or $\lambda n$.
 Given that the buyers are symmetric, the value of the optimal solution depends only on the number of buyers with each reserve.
 Let $t$ be the number of buyers with reserve $\lambda n$.
-Then, we can write: { } {By taking $\delta\rightarrow 0$, we obtain,} { } Since the term inside the maximum is a quadratic function of $t$, the optimal integral solution should be $t = \lambda n + o(n)$.
+Then, we can write: { } {By taking $\delta\rightarrow 0$, we obtain,}

+Since the term inside the maximum is a quadratic function of $t$, the optimal integral solution should be $t = \lambda n + o(n)$.
 This is so because the optimal integral solution $t$ deviates from the optimal fractional solution (which is {$\lambda n +1/2$}) by at most $1$.
 Substituting that in the expression of $\esp^{\star}$, we get

 Taking $n \rightarrow \infty$, we get

 We can choose the parameter $\lambda = \sqrt{2}-1$ to minimize the above expression, which leads to a ratio of $2(\sqrt{2}-1) \approx 0.828$. } \end{proof}